beardymcjohnface/workshop2022/pages/metagenomic-binning.md

 ## Before binning...

 We have already assembled the reads and provided the necessary assembly files to do binning.
-Let's download these files.
+Let's download these files and transfer them to the server.

 ### Download the files to your laptop